tldr-pages/tldr/pages/linux/trash.md

 `trash-empty {{10}}`

-- Remove all files matching name 'foo' from trash:
+- Remove all files named 'foo' from trash:

 `trash-rm foo`